Based on your unique needs, a multidisciplinary team of HonorHealth experts will collaborate to determine the best way to treat your cancer.

 Another type of minimally invasive surgical procedure uses robotics.
 It allows surgeons to:

-Patients who have had surgery using the robotic system commonly require less recovery time and report less postoperative pain.
+Patients who have had minimally invasive surgery commonly require less recovery time and report less postoperative pain.

 HonorHealth surgeons provide a wide range of specialty expertise at the health system's five medical centers including: